-Mount Saint Bernard’s Brewer Rates His Own Product
+Mount Saint Bernard’s Brewer Rates His Own Product, 1890s

-Mount Saint Bernard Abbey (MSB) is one of three Cistercian communities in activity in the United Kingdom.
+Mount Saint Bernard Abbey (MSB) is one of three Cistercian communities active in the United Kingdom.

-The others are Caldey Island in Wales and Abbey Sancta Maria, Nunraw, Scotland.
+The others are Caldey Island in Wales and Abbey Sancta Maria in Nunraw, Scotland.
 Each is Strict Observance (Trappist).
 In Ireland, Mount Melleray Abbey is also Trappist.

-MSB is located near Coalville, in Leicestershire.
-A delegation from Mount Melleray in Ireland founded MSB in the 1830s.
+MSB is near Coalville, Leicestershire.
+It was founded by a delegation from Mount Melleray in Ireland in the 1830s.
 I discussed earlier Abbaye Notre Dame de Melleray, or Mellerai, in Brittany, France.
-To summarize a complex history, in 1790 Trappists departed from La Grande-Trappe at Soligny in Orne, Normandy due to the repression of monastic life under the Revolution.
+To summarize a complex history, in 1790 Trappists departed from La Grande-Trappe at Soligny in Orne, Normandy due to repression of monastic life under the Revolution.
 They sought refuge initially in Switzerland.
-Invading French armies forced them to flee, including to Russia and finally Britain.
+Invading French armies forced them to flee, to Russia and finally Britain.

-In 1795 they were given refuge in Lulworth, Dorset by a sympathetic Catholic family.
+In 1795 they were given refuge in Lulworth, Dorset by a sympathetic English Catholic family.
 In 1817 under changed conditions in France, the monks departed Lulworth to found Melleray Abbey in Brittany.
-Recurring anti-clerical measures in France forced the monks to leave France again, and they established Mount Melleray Abbey in Ireland as the successor.
+Recurring anti-clerical measures in France forced them to leave France again, and Mount Melleray Abbey in Ireland was founded as the successor.

 Other Trappist abbeys in Belgium are connected to this history, as are a number in North America.
 They are an outgrowth of the repression of monasticism under the French Revolution and later Napoleon.

-Records might be available at Melleray today in Ireland, or indeed still in France, to indicate how the Lulworth monks brewed in Brittany once established there.
+Records perhaps are available at Melleray today in Ireland, or indeed still in France, to indicate how the ex-Lulworth monks brewed in Brittany.

-Hence, in terms of what 19th-century monks drank at MSB we should not expect to encounter connoisseur-level opinions.
+Hence, in terms of contemporary opinion on 19th-century beer at MSB we should not expect connoisseur-level comments.
 This is particularly so where, as seems the case, MSB offered only one beer, which probably was weak in alcohol.
 It is true that Westmalle in Belgium excelled from the starting block in the brewing arts, but this may have been an exception, or the strong beer it made was mainly for guests or sale at the abbey gate.

 So what did visitors say of MSB beer?

-Here are some details in a reversed chronology, from my original research.
-An article describing a visit to MSB in 1890, An English Monastery, was published originally in the magazine All The Year Round.
-The (uncredited) author asked his host what the fathers eat.
+Here are some details in a reversed chronology, from my own research.
+An article described a visit to MSB in 1890, An English Monastery, published originally in the magazine All The Year Round.
+The uncredited author asked his host what the fathers eat.
 The answer: bread, vegetable soup, boiled rice, jam (“to help the rice go down”), and “a cup of beer”.
 To the rejoinder “then you are not teetotalers?”, the father answered dryly, “The beer is not exactly double X, you know”.
 The amusing subtext, taken with the tradition mentioned, suggests the beer served was weak ale.

 A second statement, by a visitor who drank the ale with the monks in 1872, was the beer was “most indifferent”.
 This can be read as weak again.
 Of course it is possible the visitor, a rather supercilious person by the tone of his piece, meant it was sour or tasted bad, but I don’t think likely that was meant.